jirois/blog/content/blog/hello-world/index.md

 ### Setting up your very first work station on vscode.

 Let's proceed to the post installation phase of the article.
 After installing it opens you to the welcome page like so.
+The welcome page of visual studio code for mac and windows are the same.
+So from here now on, we will be using the same example for the both (mac and windows).

 ![Image of viscode download page for mac](./img/mac_vsc12.jpeg)